 Old Westbury Gardens

 This is a stroll that gives guests a chance to enjoy the beauty that surrounds them today, as well as get a glimpse of Long Island’s past.
-Two hundred acres of formal gardens surround this Charles II-style mansion, which was once home to U.S. steel heir John Shaffer Pipps.
+Two hundred acres of formal gardens surround this Charles II-style mansion, which was once home to U.S. steel heir John Shaffer Phipps.
 Though the iron gates no longer shield the property from public view, getting past them still feels special.
 Once there, beauty is something to behold.
 The grounds are lush, perfectly landscaped and full of blooms in all shapes and sizes.
 Guests can wander the grounds, complete with ponds, lakes and woodlands, or saunter inside the old residence.
 There, they will spot fine English antique furnishings and decorative arts from more than 50 years of the family’s time in the mansion.

 A quick jaunt from Sag Harbor or Greenport, Shelter Island is home to the jewel of the Peconic.
 Mashomack Preserve extends more than 2,000 acres, claiming about a third of the island, and has trails ranging from 1.5 to 10 miles.
 Hikers can peep anything from ospreys to piping plovers.
 Good news for summer visitors: It’s a predominantly shaded area, making it an ideal activity for a particularly scorching summer afternoon.
-Mashomack Preserve also hosts events and workshops for adults and children throughout the year.

 Planting Fields Arboretum State Historic Park